prog4biol/pfb2019/README.md

 four
 ```

-This is an example of iterating over a string.
+This is next example is using a for loop to iterating over a string.
 Remember a string is a sequence like a list.
-It is data where position is important.
-Look back at "Extracting a Substring, or Slicing" in the [Strings](#strings) section to see other ways of how strings can be treated like lists.
+Each character has a position.
+Look back at "Extracting a Substring, or Slicing" in the [Strings](#strings) section to see other ways that strings can be treated like lists.

 Code:
 ```python